art-of-dom/hash-it/README.md

 ## State of the repo

 This project started as just a quick how to hash for data integrity in python.
 It is a long way from being usable, but feel free to hack around.
+It is currently being revived and may be unstable for a bit.